-St. Luke’s is a health system serving the entire state of Idaho, eastern Oregon, and northern Nevada.
+St. Luke’s is a locally governed, community health system serving the entire state of Idaho, eastern Oregon, and northern Nevada.

 St. Luke's Facilities

 St. Luke’s Boise is a 398-bed hospital in Boise, Idaho.

 St. Luke’s Magic Valley is a 224-bed hospital in Twin Falls, Idaho.

 St. Luke’s Meridian is a 174-bed hospital in Meridian, Idaho.

-St. Luke’s Wood River is a 25-bed hospital in Ketchum, Idaho.
+St. Luke’s Wood River is a 25-bed critical access hospital in Ketchum, Idaho.

-St. Luke’s Mountain States Tumor Institute (MSTI) has sites in Boise, Fruitland, Meridian, Nampa, and Twin Falls, with outreach services in Ketchum, Baker City, and McCall.
+St. Luke’s Mountain States Tumor Institute (MSTI) has cancer treatment centers in Boise, Fruitland, Meridian, Nampa, and Twin Falls, with outreach services in Ketchum, Baker City, and McCall.

 St. Luke’s Health System has 11,981 employees.